 The cost of required uniform will be fully covered by the school.

 In order to prepare you for the work-place and enrich your learning, we organise the practice placement education for you with multi-professional health care teams in a wide range of settings.
-You will gain experience of working as part of a multidisciplinary team with people who have physical and mental health care needs.
+You will gain experience of working as part of a multidisciplinary team with people who have physical, mental health, learning difficulties or social needs.

 Over a thousand hours will be spent in the practice environment, where you will apply the theory and practice of occupational therapy.